January 4, 2020

 Napier’s original discussion of logarithms appears in his Mirifici Logarithmorum Canonis Descriptio (published in 1614).
 Unlike the logarithms used today, Napier’s original logarithms are to base 1/e & involve a constant (10⁷).
 Napier defined his logarithms as a ratio of two distances in a geometric form, as opposed to the current definition of logarithms as exponents.
 While not the logarithm we use today, we’ll cover how Napier derived it below.

-More specifically, at any moment the distance not yet covered on the second (finite) line was the sine & the traversed distance on the first (infinite) line was the logarithm of the sine.
-This had the result that as the sines decreased, Napier’s logarithms increased.
-Furthermore, the sines decreased in geometric proportion, while the logarithms increased in arithmetic proportion. :
+Following this though experiment, Napier observed the following: at any given moment, the distance remaining on the second (finite) line was represented by sine& the distance already covered on the first (infinite) line was represented by the logarithm of the sine.
+As a result, when the sines decreased, Napier’s logarithms increased.
+Moreover, the sines diminished at a geometric rate, whereas the logarithms increased at an arithmetic rate.

 𝐴𝐶=log𝑛𝑎𝑝(𝛾𝜔) where 𝛾𝜔 = Sin𝜃1